influxdata/telegraf/plugins/processors/batch/README.md

 # Batch Processor Plugin

 This processor groups metrics into batches by adding a batch tag.
-This is useful for parallel processing of metrics where downstream processors, aggregators or outputs can then select a batch using `tagpass`.
+This is useful for parallel processing of metrics where downstream processors, aggregators or outputs can then select a batch using `tagpass` or `metricpass`.

 ## Global configuration options <!-- @/docs/includes/plugin_config.md -->